faros-ai/airbyte-local-cli/README.md

   --max-mem 500Mi \
   --keep-containers
 ```
-**Note**: To execute this command successfully, Kubernetes cluster context and credentials should be already configured.
+**Note**: The command assumes Kubernetes cluster context, and credentials are already configured.
+For more info, see [official docs](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 ## Configuring Faros source/destination using a wizard